Umarsatti1/Task-9-Deploying-Nodejs-Application-on-AWS-ElasticBeanstalk/README.md

 2. Compress the updated application
 3. Go to Elastic Beanstalk → Environment → **Upload and Deploy**
 4. Select the new ZIP and deploy
-5. Verify updates using the Elastic Beanstalk environment URL:
+5. Verify updates using the Elastic Beanstalk environment URL

 ---